kevin-wangzefeng/toc/proposals/graduation/cubefs-graduation-dd.md

 - [x] **Governance has continuously been iterated upon by the project as a result of their experience applying it, with the governance history demonstrating evolution of maturity alongside the project's maturity evolution.**

   <!-- (TOC Evaluation goes here) -->
+  CubeFS has been continuously updating governance doc to reflect project growth, some examples are:
   - CubeFS inintail governance: <https://github.com/cubefs/cubefs/blob/017c689013cfaef9c430680bc2c68f62c25a8fa9/GOVERNANCE.md#credits>
   - Added Commiter role in May.
 2023: <https://github.com/cubefs/cubefs/pull/1976>
   - Added Steering Committee in Apr.
 2024: <https://github.com/cubefs/cubefs/pull/3312>